bradwestfall/house-rules/README.md

 const strict = false
 const name = Is.string().alpha(strict)

-// House Rules -- Imagine this could be a large schema for all the common rules in your project const schema = new Schema({
+// House Rules -- Imagine this could be a large inventory/schema for all the common rules in your project const schema = new Schema({

   // Users